 Donald Trump Slaps 25% Tariff on India:- On July 29, 2025, U.S. President Donald Trump slaps 25% tariff on India, sending ripples through global markets and raising concerns for Indian exporters, businesses, and policymakers.
 With India’s trade surplus with the U.S. at $46 billion in 2024, this move could disrupt key industries and strain economic ties.
 As the August 1 deadline for a potential U.S.-India trade deal looms, what does this tariff mean for India’s trade and economy?

-This article explores the implications of Donald Trump slaps 25% tariff on India, its effects on trade and economy, and strategies to mitigate its impact.
+In this article, we explores the implications of Donald Trump slaps 25% tariff on India, its effects on trade and economy, and strategies to mitigate its impact.
 Backed by expert analysis and aligned with Google’s EEAT standards, we’ll provide actionable insights for navigating this trade shift.

 H3: Why the 25% Tariff on India?